fiatconnect/specification/fiatconnect-api.md

 Each field in this template is required to be filled in by the client, and has a unique meaning.
 As described later, servers MUST reject authorization attempts if any fields are not as expected.
 The meaning of each of these fields is enumerated below:

-The `domain` field MUST correspond to the hostname of the API that the client is requesting to be authorized for, e.g. `example.com`.
+The `domain` field MUST correspond to the [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986#section-3.2) authority of the API that the client is requesting to be authorized for, e.g. `example.com`.
 The `address` field MUST correspond to the Celo blockchain address that the user is attempting to login/authorize themself as.
+For externally-owned accounts, this must conform to the mixed-case checksum encoding specified in [EIP-55](https://eips.ethereum.org/EIPS/eip-55).
 The `uri` field MUST correspond to the origin URL of the API to authorize for, with the `/auth/login` path appended, e.g. `https://example.com/auth/login`.
-The `nonce` field MUST be a randomly generated, unique nonce chosen by the client, included for security purposes.
+The `nonce` field MUST be a unique 8 character alpha-numeric string not previously seen in as part of any unexpired request from the given client.
 The `issued-at` field MUST be the ISO 8601 datetime string of the time at which the client generated the message.
 The `expiration-time` field MUST be an ISO 8601 datetime string that specifies when this message will no longer valid, and when a session created with this message will expire.
 This field MUST NOT be more than four hours (14400 seconds) later than the `issued-at` field.

 Note that in cases where a client is attempting to authorize themselves as the owner of a contract-owned account (rather than an externally-owned account), the `address` field MUST correspond to the address of the on-chain contract account, rather than the externally-owned account (EOA) address.
-In all cases, however, the client should still sign the message using the EOA's private key.
+The message itself should be signed in accordance with the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) standard, in such a way that the contract account can validate the signature and message hash with its implementation of the `isValidSignature` method as outlined in the EIP-1271 standard.
+If desired, CICO providers MAY support authenticating as a contract-owned account, but it is not required.

 #### 3.2.1.4.
 Session Cookies

-Once the client generates a SIWE-compliant plaintext message, it signs it with the user's externally-owned account private key, resulting in an [EIP-191](https://eips.ethereum.org/EIPS/eip-191)
+Once the client generates a SIWE-compliant plaintext message, it signs it with the user's externally-owned account private key according to [EIP-191](https://eips.ethereum.org/EIPS/eip-191)
-Signed Data Standard format message.
-After generating the signed message, the client will send it to the server at a `POST /auth/login` endpoint, described below.
+`personal_sign` format.
+The client will then send the message and signature to the server at a `POST /auth/login` endpoint, described below.
 If the server accepts the signed message as valid, it will respond with a session cookie linked that identifies the user's authenticated session within the server.
-The name of the session cookie is not mandated by this specification, but the server MUST use a consistent name for the session cookie, and SHOULD make a best-effort at choosing a unique name, that will not conflict with the session cookies served by other FiatConnect-compliant APIs.
-It is the client's responsibility to manage session cookies between different FiatConnect
+The server
-APIs.
+MUST set the [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) policy on the session cookie to prevent the client from sending the cookie to other hosts.
+Ultimately, it is the client's responsibility to manage session cookies between different FiatConnect APIs.

 If a client sends a session cookie when calling the `POST /auth/login` endpoint (either to refresh their current, valid session, or to generate a new session if their current one is expired), the server MUST ignore the provided cookie.
 If the authentication request is valid, the server MUST set a new value on the cookie referencing the client's new, valid session,